-The Google Maps page has been upgraded so it now works natively on smartphones and tablets.
-The End-to-End points have also been updated and re-installed to the Google Map.
+The Interactive Maps page has been upgraded so it now works natively on smartphones and tablets.
+The End-to-End points have also been updated and re-installed to the Interactive Map.

 A new area of the website has been created featuring the Day on the Heysen Trail – the Warren Bonython Memorial Walk (Sunday 6 October 2013).
 This will be updated in coming months with more information, including a feature allowing people to choose the different section of the trail they could walk, and include other event information.